Principal Sub-manifolds: Principal Sub-manifolds

-with the induced Riemannian metric and metric tensor.
-Here, $DF$ is $m \times d$ derivative matrix of $F$ evaluated at $x \in \mathcal{M}$, assumed to be of full rank everywhere on $\mathcal{M}$.
-Thus, $T_{x}\mathcal{M}$ is in fact a {\it vector space}, the set of all tangent vectors to $\mathcal{M}$ at $x$, which essentially provides a local vector space approximation of the manifold $\mathcal{M}$.
-This is by analogue the derivative of a real-valued function that provides a local approximation of the function.
+Here, $\nabla F(x)$ is the $d \times (d-m)$ derivative matrix of $F$ evaluated at $x \in \mathcal{M}$, assumed to be of full rank everywhere on $\mathcal{M}$.
+This full rank assumption implies that the components of $F$ are functionally independent in a suitable sense.
+This tangent space $T_{x}\mathcal{M}$ provides a local vector space approximation of the manifold $\mathcal{M}$ analogous to the derivative of a real-valued function that provides a local approximation of the function.
+Let $g$ be a smooth family of inner products associated with the manifold $\mathcal{M}$: